CMSgov/beneficiary-fhir-data/apps/bfd-pipeline-idr/README.md

 > - Make sure you do not have Postgres running locally on your computer as this starts Postgres in a container.
 > - Prior to loading data into your local database, you _may_ need to generate data using the synthetic data generators in `apps/bfd-model-idr`.
 If you just loading patient data, this synthetic data already exists in `apps/bfd-model-idr/synthetic-data`.
 Consult the `README.md` in that directory for further detail.

-> [!NOTE]
->
-> By defauly, loading synthetic data does not truncate existing tables before loading.
-This allows additional synthetic data to be appended.
-> To perform a fresh load, pass the '--truncate' flag to the pipeline or in 'load_synthetic.py'

 To load from `apps/bfd-model-idr/out`, run:

 ```sh